+What do you enjoy about being your own boss?
 I love that I can literally work anywhere (for the most part).
 When I first started The Little Milk Bar I was running everything out of my home, cutting and sewing all of our products, printing off orders, packaging and shipping right from my kitchen table.
 I’ve been able to outsource all of that now; it’s insane how much we’ve grown!
 A year ago, the business couldn’t run without me.
 Now, as long as I have my laptop with me, I can go visit my family in Mexico or go to my cousin’s wedding in Amsterdam, and business will still run smoothly.

 The hardest part about being my own boss is turning that work switch off.
 I’m incredibly passionate about what I do.
 So, I’ll easily be up working all night long without realizing how much time has passed.
 There’s no such thing as a 9-5 for me.
 It’s nonstop.

+Can you discuss your recently announced collaboration with Empowered Birth Project?
 Yes!
 We released the collaboration in January, and it’s seriously been like a dream.
 This collaboration actually came from our customers.
 We started a petition when Instagram wouldn’t allow our ads on their platform because they labeled our photos of breastfeeding mothers as “nudity and sexual content.”

 We were furious.
 We felt like we had to stand up for every single breastfeeding mother out there, so we went public with it.
 We called ’em out.
 Our followers and customers started flooding our DMs with the suggestion to reach out to Katie over at @empoweredbirthproject.
 She had just got IG and FB to change their policies to now allow uncensored birth content.
 We instantly fell in love with her work, and we had the idea to create a tee that empowered every mother and her birth experience; whether you had a C-section or vaginal delivery, got the epidural or went unmediated, had a home or hospital birth.
 We wanted to remind birthing people of their power.